pmhalvor/ocean-species-identification/notebooks/docker.md

 The image I made for this example can be found at [permortenhalvorsen024/img2vid-app](https://hub.docker.com/r/permortenhalvorsen024/img2vid-app).

 # Conclusion
-In this note, we have covered the basics of Docker, including what containers are, how to build images, and how to run containers.
+In this note, we covered the basics of Docker, including how **containers** are running instances of **images**, and how to build and run customized images and containers.
-We looked into data management and storage through mounting volumes.
+We looked into data management and storage methods using mounted volumes.
-On top of Docker fundamentals, we explored how to create a simple Gradio app capable of being served from a container.
+On top of these Docker fundamentals, we explored how to create and serve a simple Gradio app from within a container.

-We expanded on the simple examples typical in most tutorials by creating a Docker image that runs a Python script to convert a series of images into a video.
+We expanded on the simple examples typical in most tutorials by creating a Docker image that runs our own Python script that converts a series of images into a video.
-This was a novel Python script we wrote for another project but showcased how Docker can be used as an easy means of sharing tools and scripts with others.
+`img2vid.py` was a novel Python script written for another project but showcased how Docker helps solve the problem of running code with dependencies on different machines, as with `opencv` and its system-specific requirements.
-The dependency on `opencv` and other image processing-specific libraries made it a perfect candidate for containerization.
-The ability to upload and download files through a Gradio app was a nice touch, paving the way for more complex containerized applications, like object detection or tracking models.
+The ability to upload and download files through a **Gradio** app was a nice touch, paving the way for more complex containerized ML applications, like object detection or tracking models.

-By containerizing our applications, we make them more accessible to users who don't have the necessary dependencies installed on their local machines.
+Through containerization, apps are made more accessible to users who don't have (or want) the necessary dependencies installed on their local machines, without any loss of functionality.
 By pushing the Docker images to a registry like Docker Hub, anyone can pull the images and run the applications on their local machines.

 ## Next Steps